Syllo/nvtop/README.markdown

 License
 -------

-Nvtop is licensed under the GPLV3 licence or any later version.
+Nvtop is licensed under the GPLV3 license or any later version.
 You will find a copy of the license inside the COPYING file of the repository or at the gnu website <[www.gnu.org/licenses/](http://www.gnu.org/licenses/)>.